sitthiph/Fitness-Tracker/README.md

 # Fitness Tracker
-Eat Together currently in its development phase and is currently not working.
+Fitness Tracker currently in its development phase and is currently not working.
 It is not yet deployed.

 ## Overview
 Are you tired of not finding a simple and suitable workout tracker that is not a spreadsheet?
 Look no further than this Fitness Tracker.